Shifard/etch-a-sketch/README.md

 # etch-a-sketch
-Building The Odin Project: Etch-a-Sketch using mainly JS (DOM)
+Building The Odin Project: Etch-a-Sketch using mainly JS (DOM) with color picker